 New York City's Commuter Benefits Law requires employers with 20 or more full-time employees in New York City to offer their full-time employees the opportunity to use pre-tax income to pay for their commute.
 Justworks can help customers satisfy local requirements by providing access to pre-tax deductions towards commuter costs via Optum Financial.

-NYC Consumer Affairs - Commuter Benefits Law
+NYC Department of Consumer and Worker Protection: Commuter Benefits Law

 Leave